krafton-ai/Rare-to-Frequent/README.md

 ## 🔎Overview
 - **Rare-to-frequent (R2F)** is a powerful training-free framework that can **unlock** the compositional generation power of SOTA text-to-image diffusion models (e.g., SDXL or SD3) by leveraging SOTA LLMs (e.g., GPT-4o or LLaMA3) as the **rare concept identificator** and **frequent concept guider** throughout the diffusion sampling steps
-- R2F is **flexible** to arbitrary combination of diffusion backbones and LLM architectures
+- R2F is **flexible** to an arbitrary combination of diffusion backbones and LLM architectures
 - R2F can also be **seamlessly integrated with region-guided diffusion** approaches, yielding more controllable image synthesis
   - First work to apply cross-attention control on SD3!!!